Abhishek0609om/aws-devops-automation-project/README.md

 # 🚀 AWS DevOps Automation Project

 ## 📌 Project Overview
-This project demonstrates complete DevOps automation using:
+This project demonstrates an end-to-end DevOps workflow using infrastructure automation, configuration management, monitoring, and backup on AWS.

-- Terraform (Infrastructure as Code)
-- Ansible (Configuration Management)
-- AWS EC2 (Cloud Infrastructure)
-- CloudWatch (Monitoring & Alerts)

 ---